Porini-Education/Techshare-SQLServer-2023.11.20/Code/ElasticJob.md

     return $Esiste
 }

-# Connection to Azure
+# Connection to Azure (SubscriptionId is necessary if you have multiple subscriptions in your tenants)
-Connect-AzAccount -Tenant f94c319b-4158-443e-a71f-ebab86508687 -SubscriptionId $SubscriptionId
+Connect-AzAccount -Tenant xxxxx -SubscriptionId xxxxx